danjgale/nii-masker/README.md

 ## Installation

 First, download this repository to a directory.
-Then, run `pip install .` to install `niimasker`.
+Then, navigate to the directory and run `pip install .` to install `niimasker`.

 ## Running `niimasker`

-In order to run `niimasker`, you will need to specify an input directory, and output directory, and a configuration file (see `config_template.json`).
+In order to run `niimasker`, you will need to specify a configuration file (see `config_template.json`) and an output directory.
 This can be run into the command-line as so:

-`niimasker /path/to/input /path/to/output config.json`
+`niimasker config.json /path/to/output `

 ## Configuring `niimasker`